-- 17. Neighbourhood and Transport Services is currently projected to outturn on budget, however, there are some areas of concern to highlight and reserves will be utilised. - 18.
+- 7. Neighbourhood & Transport Services is currently projected to outturn on budget, however, there are some areas of concern to highlight and reserves will be utilised. - 8.
 Within the Waste Collection Service there is still pressure on employee and transport budgets due to downtime involved in travelling to Cardiff to dispose of waste.
 There has recently been a change to the use of a site within Cowbridge for some elements of waste which is anticipated to decrease the level of downtime currently experienced. £200k had been set aside for 2018/19 within the Neighbourhood Services Reserve with an aim to offset this budget pressure.
 Due to an increase in treatment charges within the recycling market, primarily as a result of China's decision to reject elements of mixed recycling, there is also a pressure within the recycling treatment budget.
-Again funding had been set aside in reserves for 2018/19 to cover this pressure however this is only a one-off funding stream and a cost pressure has been submitted for 2019/20. - 19.
+Again funding had been set aside in reserves for 2018/19 to cover this pressure however this is only a one-off funding stream and a cost pressure has been submitted for 2019/20. - 9.
 The Reshaping Services savings target for Neighbourhood and Transport Services for 2018/19 is £951k. £375k of this saving relates to the remaining balance to be found from the recent restructure within Neighbourhood Services.
 The restructure has been effective from 1st April 2018 however due to the timescales and notice periods required, some staff have remained in post longer than anticipated.
 This may have some effect on the level of savings achievable.
 It is envisaged that the full £951k saving will not be made in this financial year and a shortfall of £315k is being reported.
-Plans for the remainder of the savings are currently being developed and will be reported to Cabinet in due course however the Neighbourhood Services Reserve will be required to meet any remaining shortfall in savings at year end. - 20.
-Regulatory Services The allocation represents the Vale of Glamorgan's budget for its share of the Shared Regulatory Service (SRS).
-A separate set of accounts is maintained for the SRS and periodically reported to the Shared Regulatory Service Joint Committee.
-At this stage in the year it is anticipated that the SRS will outturn on target. - 21.
-Council Fund Housing At this stage of the year, it is anticipated that this budget will outturn on target.
+Plans for the remainder of the savings are currently being developed and will be reported to Cabinet in due course however the Neighbourhood Services Reserve will be required to meet any remaining shortfall in savings at year end.